BlakeWilliams/bat/README.md

 ## Don't

 - Add parens for complex options
-- Variable declarations that look like provided data access
+- Variable declarations that look like provided data access (use $ for template locals, plain identifiers for everything else)